appsmithorg/appsmith-docs/how-to-guides/use-notion-as-database-on-appsmith.md

 # How to use Notion as a Database on Appsmith

 The guide presumes that you are primarily familiar with [Appsmith](https://www.appsmith.com/) and builds further on integrating Appsmith with other tools.
-In case you don't have much understanding of the [core concepts](../core-concepts/connecting-to-data-sources/) of Appsmith, it is recommended to create an account and try applying implementing them.
+In case you don't have much understanding of the [core concepts](../core-concepts/connecting-to-data-sources/) of Appsmith, it is recommended to create an account and try implementing them.

 ## Notion